xnfy520/extjs/docs/guides/command_compiler/README.md

     //@requires Bar.foo.Stuff

-These directives set up the same basic metadata in the compiler that tracks what file defines a type and what types that file requires.
+These directives set up the same basic metadata in the compiler that tracks what file defines a type and what types that a file requires.
 In most ways, then, these directives accomplish the same thing as an `Ext.define` with a `requires` property.

 You can use either of these directives in a file without using the other.

 ## Conditional Compilation

-The compiler supports conditional compilation directives, such as the one illustrated here:
+The compiler supports conditional compilation directives, such as:

     foo: function () {
         //<debug>